How to Read a Dog Treat Ingredients Label

 A clear label or a clear manufacturer answer will give you:

-Declared percentages for the main ingredients, not just the highlighted one.
+- Declared percentages for highlighted or main ingredients, not just a front-of-pack story.[2][4]

 None of this means a vague label is automatically dangerous.
 But a vague label makes it harder to judge what you are feeding, harder to trace a problem, and harder to compare products fairly.